 Complexity is the driving force for the adoption of the Domain Model pattern.
 Complexity should be measured in terms of the current requirements and what processes are modeled or automated by the application.

 A domain model is a collection of plain old classes, each of which faithfully represents a significant entity in the business domain.
 These classes are data containers and can expose public properties, but they also are expected to expose methods.
 The term POCO (Plain Old CLR Object) is often used to refer to classes in a domain model.
 At some point, the classes in the domain model needs to be persisted.
-Persistence is not a responsibility of the domain model, and it will happen outside of the domain model through repimageositories connected to the infrastructure layer.
+Persistence is not a responsibility of the domain model, and it will happen outside of the domain model through repositories connected to the infrastructure layer.

 The conversion between the model and relational store is typically performed by ad hoc tools— specifically, Object/ Relational Mapper (O/ RM) tools, such as Microsoft’s Entity Framework or NHibernate.
 The unavoidable mismatch between the domain model and the relational model is the critical point of implementing a Domain Model pattern.